Telluride Elopement Photographer

 I’m Katie Dawn, your Telluride elopement photographer

 And I’m just so excited you’re deciding to elope in Telluride.
-I think Telluride is the most beautiful town in the United States- it has multiple waterfalls right in town, Jeeping trails all over the mountains, blue alpine lakes at the base of craggy peaks, and a plethora of some of the most beautiful mountain cabins and chalets situated in remote wilderness.
+I think Telluride is the most beautiful town in the United States- it has multiple waterfalls right in town, Jeeping trails all over the mountains, blue alpine lakes at the base of craggy peaks, and a plethora of some of the most beautiful mountain cabins and chalets situated in remote wilderness, perfect for hosting your secluded, meaningful elopement day.

 How to plan an elopement in Telluride